siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/general-utilities/README.md

-# IBM UrbanCode Deploy General Utilites
+# IBM DevOps Deploy General Utilites

-This plug-in provides various utilities for use in your UrbanCode Deploy process.
+This plug-in provides various utilities for use in your DevOps Deploy process.

 ### Available Steps